tikv/pprof-rs/README.md

 pprof = { version = "0.3", features = ["flamegraph"] }
 ```

-If `flamegraph` feature is enabled, you can generate flamegraph from report. `Report` struct has a method `flamegraph` which can generate flamegraph and write it into a `Write`.
+If `flamegraph` feature is enabled, you can generate flamegraph from the report. `Report` struct has a method `flamegraph` which can generate flamegraph and write it into a `Write`.

 ```rust
 if let Ok(report) = guard.report().build() {